Twitter Search API & Advanced Operators (2026 Guide)

-Twitter's advanced search operators are the most powerful way to filter tweets — but Twitter's own documentation is incomplete, scattered, and often outdated.
-This guide is a complete, developer-focused reference to every operator that actually works on Twitter/X in 2026, pulled from real testing and the community-maintained igorbrigadir/twitter-advanced-search repo.
+The Twitter Search API is the most powerful way to query Twitter/X programmatically — but Twitter's own documentation is incomplete, scattered, and often outdated.
+This guide is a complete, developer-focused reference to the Twitter Search API and every operator that actually works on Twitter/X in 2026, pulled from real testing and the community-maintained igorbrigadir/twitter-advanced-search repo.

 You can use these operators in two ways: on Twitter's own search page, or programmatically through the GetXAPI Advanced Search endpoint at $0.001 per call (~20 tweets).
 Unlike the official X API — which only supports a limited subset — GetXAPI passes the full web search operator set through, including the high-value engagement filters (min_faves:, min_retweets:) that the official API doesn't expose.